Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 - Pension Credit

-You are eligible for pension credit once you reach state pension age, although whether you actually receive any money will also be dependent on your income.
-It is very important that you claim pension credit if eligible - even if you only qualify for a small amount.
-This is because receiving pension credit can make you eligible for other benefits.
+In 2024, it was revealed that up to 880,000 eligible UK households could be missing out on Pension Credit.
+It’s very important that you claim pension credit if eligible - even if you only qualify for a small amount.
+This is because receiving Pension Credit can make you eligible for other benefits.

 How to claim: